NathCracker/NathCracker/README.md

 **`Electronics Engineering Student and Programming Enthusiast`**

-I'm a second year college student major in electronics engineering that likes to code and make stuffs to pastime.
+I'm a third year college student major in electronics engineering that likes to code and make stuffs to pastime.
 I want to be a software developer in the near future and work on tech.
 My account will be used for my portfolio and documentation of my works to be used in the near future.

 ---